When an author or creator takes two previously unrelated works and puts them into a single, shared continuity.

 Terry Brooks' Shannara series was always established as being set a fantasy world that formed After the End of modern civilisation.
 The Genesis of Shannara series is set during the collapse of civilisation, and establishes the past of the Four Lands as the Urban Fantasy setting of his The Word and the Void novels.

-H.P.
-Lovecraft's story The Dream-Quest of Unknown Kadath ties most of his early standalone short stories into the Dreamlands Cycle, and also brings in Pickman's Model and the Randolph Carter stories.
-At the end, the Dreamlands Cycle is linked to the Cthulhu Mythos, though a few stories (such as the early "Dagon") may be outside the grand continuity.
-Several other authors have expanded this, notably August Derleth and Clark Ashton Smith.
+Specifically, The Dream-Quest of Unknown Kadath ties most of his early standalone short stories into the Dreamlands Cycle, and also brings in Pickman's Model and the Randolph Carter stories.
+At the end, the Dreamlands Cycle is linked to the so-called Cthulhu Mythos, though a few stories (such as the early "Dagon") may be outside the grand continuity.
+Several other authors have tied them together, notably August Derleth and Clark Ashton Smith.

-Even the weird demonesque race beneath the Earth from "The Rats in the Walls" seems to be referenced in "The Whisperer in Darkness" despite seeming to be completely unrelated.
+Even the demonic race beneath the Earth from "The Rats in the Walls" seems to be referenced in "The Whisperer in Darkness".

 Beginning with It, Stephen King began tying many of his novels into The Dark Tower series, to the point that every single novel he wrote during the early 2000s was somehow related to the epic.
 The process included bringing back a character he Put on a Bus (literally) in 'Salem's Lot and retconning the Big Bad from The Stand into the Crimson King's Dragon.
 (Indeed, the Crimson King himself made his first appearance outside The Dark Tower series.)